 - However, some colors– mainly heavily saturated colors such as bright pink or neon green– can't be reproduced in print.
 These are known as out of gamut colors.

 - Out of gamut colors will be converted to the closest printable color.
 Using the Show soft proof feature in BookWright helps you anticipate those changes by approximating how out of gamut colors will look in the final printed book.

-- If you’d like to turn this feature on or off, select BookWright > Preferences, then click Show Soft Proof and click Apply.
+- On a Mac: if you’d like to turn this feature on or off, select BookWright > Preferences, then click Show Soft Proof and click Apply.

 - Soft proofing will also apply to background colors in BookWright.

-- Due to variations in monitor calibration and other factors, even with soft-proofing turned on your printed book may not exactly match what you see on screen, but it's still useful as you can preview any shifts in heavily saturated colors.
+- Due to variations in monitor calibration and other factors, even with soft proofing turned on your printed book may not exactly match what you see on screen.
+But it's still useful to preview any shifts in heavily saturated colors.